cloudstax/firecamp/catalog/cassandra/README.md

 Note: the OpenManage Cassandra assumes the whole node is only used by Cassandra.
 We may consider to limit the max cpu and memory for Cassandra container in the future.

+**Logging**

+The Cassandra logs are sent to the Cloud Logs, such as AWS CloudWatch logs.

 Refs: